officialrajdeepsingh/awesome-nextjs/CONTRIBUTING.md

 # Welcome to GitHub docs contributing guide
 Thank you for investing your time in contributing to our project!
-Your contribution is reflected in the readme.
+Just to let you know, your contribution is reflected in the readme.

 Read our [Code of Conduct](/CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 ## Contributor Guidelines
-Our contribution guideline is simple and easy for everyone.
-So everyone easily creates contribute without any problem.
+We follow the same guidelines used by (Awesome)[https://github.com/sindresorhus/awesome/blob/main/pull_request_template.md].
+To add, update, or remove the item in our project.

 ### Do Not
  * We do not accept any promotion links.

 ### Do It
- * We accept only those packages which actively contributed by the maintainer or community.
+ * We accept only those packages actively contributed by the maintainer or community.

 ## How to contribute

 You start to contribute with the following syntax.
-Make sure you do not add any promotions or spam links.
+Could you make sure you do not add any promotions or spam links?

 ### Adding subcategory